Riyaaaaa-a/mindful-social-ai/README.md

+The extension is created completely from scratch, there is no initial source code used from anywhere.
 # Mindful Social - Chrome Extension

 A Chrome Extension (Manifest v3) that helps you monitor your social media habits and practice digital mindfulness with gentle check-ins.